 Places to visit in Dalhousie

 You may easily enjoy pleasant evening walks while seeing the sunset in the valleys of Dalhousie.
-However, if you do want to check out some of the local attractions and activities, here is a list of the best places to visit and things to do in Dalhousie:
+However, if you do want to check out some of the local attractions and activities, here is a list of the Dalhousie tourist places and things to do in Dalhousie:

 Khajjiar is a hill station situated at the height of 6,500 ft above sea level in Chamba district, Himachal Pradesh, India, located approximately 24 km from Dalhousie.
-It is a beautiful green meadow and is also known as the mini Switzerland of India, known for its scenic views.
-Khajjiar is a popular tourist attraction and is one of Dalhousie’s top places to visit.
+It is a beautiful green meadow and is also known as the mini Switzerland in India, known for its scenic views.
+Khajjiar, Himachal Pradesh is a popular tourist attraction and is one of Dalhousie’s top places to visit.
 With grazing cows and picnicking families, enjoy a beautiful visit.

-On the Ravi River, the Chamera Lake or Chamera Dam supports the region’s hydroelectric power plant.
+On the Ravi River, the Chamera Dam or Chamera Lake in Dalhousie supports the region’s hydroelectric power plant.
 Mountains surround the lake, offering views of the Pir Panjal range.
 The scenic journey along the lake to the water activities is breathtakingly beautiful.
 The lake, however, is around 60 kilometers from Dalhousie.
 You must visit to witness this amazing beauty.

 This tiny hill is located right outside Dalhousie, just a few kilometers from the Bakrota hills, and is a great hike.
 The name ‘GanjiPahari’ literally translates to ‘bald hill.’
 It gets its name from the fact that the hill is absolutely devoid of any flora.
 There are no trees in this area.
 Interesting.
 Isn’t it?